cilium/cilium/Documentation/bpf.rst

 underlying architecture's calling convention.
 This allows for easily extending the core kernel with new helper functionality.

-Mentioned function signature also allows the verifier to perform type checks.
-The above ``struct bpf_func_proto`` is used to hand all the necessary information that is needed to know about the helper to the verifier, so the verifier can make sure that expected types from the helper match with the current contents of the BPF program's analyzed registers.
+The aforementioned function signature also allows the verifier to perform type checks.
+The above ``struct bpf_func_proto`` is used to hand all the necessary information which need to be known about the helper to the verifier, so that the verifier can make sure that the expected types from the helper match the current contents of the BPF program's analyzed registers.

-Argument types can range from passing in any kind of value up to restricted contents such as a pointer / size pair for the BPF's stack buffer, which the helper should read from or write to.
-In the latter case, the verifier can also perform additional checks, for example, whether the buffer was initialized previously.
+Argument types can range from passing in any kind of value up to restricted contents such as a pointer / size pair for the BPF stack buffer, which the helper should read from or write to.
+In the latter case, the verifier can also perform additional checks, for example, whether the buffer was previously initialized.

 Maps
 ----

 Maps are efficient key / value stores that reside in kernel space.
-They can be accessed from an BPF program in order to keep state among multiple BPF program invocations.
+They can be accessed from a BPF program in order to keep state among multiple BPF program invocations.
 They can also be accessed through file descriptors from user space and can be arbitrarily shared with other BPF programs or user space applications.

-BPF programs that share maps with each other are not required to be of the same program type, for example, tracing programs can share maps with networking programs.
+BPF programs which share maps with each other are not required to be of the same program type, for example, tracing programs can share maps with networking programs.
 A single BPF program can currently access up to 64 different maps directly.

 Map implementations are provided by the core kernel.
-There are generic maps with per-CPU and non-per-CPU flavour that can read / write arbitrary data, but there are also a few non-generic maps that are used along with helper functions.
+There are generic maps with per-CPU and non-per-CPU flavor that can read / write arbitrary data, but there are also a few non-generic maps that are used along with helper functions.

-Generic maps that are currently available:
+Generic maps currently available:

 * ``BPF_MAP_TYPE_HASH``
 * ``BPF_MAP_TYPE_ARRAY``